snowleopard/selective/paper/response.md

 > **B:** [l:921] In the implementation of write you evaluate the value to get the associated effects.
 It's clear that this is needed for the static analysis, but I worry that it will lead to quadratic or exponential blowup in the simulation.
 Is there an argument to be made that this is not the case? (**Please address this in rebuttal**)

+The implementation of `write` presented in the paper indeed causes exponential blowup in the simulation.
+This implementation is erroneous.
+The right way to go is to implement `write` simply as `write k fv = liftSelect (Write k fv id)` thus completely shifting the writing semantics into the natural transformations (e.g. `toState`).
+This will allow to subsume both correct simulation and static analysis, both implemented by their own natural transformations.
 **TODO: Andrey & Georgy**

 > **C:** At least, I would like to see a concrete instance that is Selective but (at least believed) not (to be) ArrowChoice.